jaydenmilne/steamsync/README.md

 I welcome any PRs or suggestions on how to do better!
 The GUI is a mess, so if anyone wants to tidy up the layout or code, be my guest.
 Contributions are licensed under the AGPLv3 license.

+One major feature I want to add is support for other launchers (Origin, Battle.NET, UPlay)